OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 The topic annotation marks a topic type for samples to be transmitted from a publisher or received by a subscriber.
 A topic type may contain other topic and non-topic types.
-See section :ref:`getting_started--defining-data-types-with-idl` for more details.
+See :ref:`getting_started--defining-data-types-with-idl` for more details.

 .. _xtypes--nested: